-Global stocks slip as uncertainty over NAFTA nags
+World stocks slip as uncertainty over NAFTA nags

 “It helps this rebound in risk assets we’re seeing [...] but it is an erratic rally because we need a bit more fuel to the fire,” he said.

+U.S. stocks were set for a cautious open with eMini futures for the S&P 500 ESc1 giving back gains to trade flat while Dow Jones futures 1YMc1 fell 0.1 percent.

-Euro zone stocks turned negative, with the index of top 50 companies down 0.1 percent by 1100 GMT while EMini futures for the S&P 500 gave back gains to trade flat.
+European stocks drifted either side of flat, with the index of top 50 companies .STOXX50E down 0.02 percent by 1247 GMT.

 U.S. President Donald Trump threatened to proceed with Mexico alone and levy tariffs on Canada if it does not come on board with revised trade terms.
 But a trade deal might struggle to win approval from Congress unless Canada comes on board.

-“The final decisions are unlikely until 2019 at the earliest,” Goldman Sachs analysts wrote in a note to clients, noting that control of the majority in Congress might have gone to Democrats by then, which could make agreement more difficult.
+“The final decisions are unlikely until 2019 at the earliest,” Goldman Sachs analysts wrote in a note to clients, saying that control of the majority in Congress might have gone to the Democrats by then, which could make agreement more difficult.

 Currencies reflected investors’ lingering uncertainty.

-Both the Canadian dollar and Mexico’s peso fell 0.1 percent against the U.S. dollar.
+Against the U.S. dollar, the Canadian dollar CAD= fell 0.1 percent while Mexico's peso MXN= declined 0.3 percent.

-European autos stocks also slid 0.2 percent as details of the agreement on autos emerged.
+European autos stocks .SXAP also slid 0.3 percent as details of the agreement on autos emerged.

 Auto executives and sources told Reuters a side agreement would allow the U.S. to slap punitive tariffs of up to 25 percent on imports of Mexican-made cars, sport utility vehicles and auto parts above certain volumes.